Generated regional Vermont river scene for Ottauquechee River planning; not an exact location photo

 Best flows

 Use RiverReports and USGS 01150900 near West Bridgewater as the live flow trend.
-Stable or slowly dropping water is the easiest trout window; fast rises after rain should move anglers to safer edges or another water.
+Stable or slowly dropping water is the easiest trout window.
+Fast rises after rain should move anglers to safer edges or another water.

-When to skip
+When to leave

 Skip wading when rain is pushing the river up, clarity is poor, access roads or pullouts are affected by storms, water is too warm for responsible trout handling, or the legal access side is uncertain.